 Reiki and the Chronic Pain Epidemic

 Chronic pain affects more than 100 million Americans, according to a report released by the Institute of Medicine.
 Another 10 million people suffer from pain on a near-daily basis in Britain, according to The British Pain Society.
 Those numbers are just for two countries.
 Imagine what the worldwide numbers are.
-There is no doubt, then, that chronic pain is a global epidemic that affects millions of lives.
+There is no doubt, then, that chronic pain is a global epidemic that affects millions of lives, did you know that chronic pain can be treated with CBD read the full article to learn the benefits of it.

 Chronic Pain: Definition and Costs